design-io/ofxFFmpegRTSP/README.md

 # ofxFFmpegRTSP
 Wrapper for ffmpeg and rtsp stream server and client.
+Tested with OF v.11.2 on OSX, Windows 10 and Ubuntu 20.04.

 A rtsp server is needed.
 rtsp-simpler-server is a good option.
 We have tested with v0.19.1.
 Download the binary for your file system from